5 Inference for simple linear regression

 Use the definition of the p-value at the beginning of this section to interpret the p-value of 0.046 in the context of the data.

-5.6.5 Draw conclusion
+5.6.4 Draw conclusion

-Recall that the goal is to evaluate the strength of evidence against the null hypothesis.
+We ultimately want to evaluate the strength of evidence against the null hypothesis.
 The p-value is a measure of the strength of that evidence and is used to draw one of the following conclusions:

 • If the p-value is “sufficiently small”, there is strong evidence against the null hypothesis.
 We reject the null hypothesis, H0, and conclude the alternative Ha.